SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/01-IntroGrid.md

 ## The Open Science Grid

-The Open Science Grid (OSG) is a consortium of research communities which facilitates distributed [high throughput computing](http://en.wikipedia.org/wiki/High-throughput_computing) for scientific research.
+The Open Science Grid (OSG) is a consortium of research communities that provides resources to use distributed [high throughput computing](http://en.wikipedia.org/wiki/High-throughput_computing) for scientific research.
 The OSG

 * Enables distributed computing on more than 120 institutions (for additional detail and geographic distribution of sites, check the [Introduction to OSG slides](https://docs.google.com/presentation/d/15__woXk4h-F2XThw4lGxBr8_VWtQKZIHYMS1q6qAi0Q/edit?usp=sharing)),
 * Supports efficient data processing, and